 Mount Seymour is the easternmost of Vancouver’s three local ski hills, it’s often the one with the most natural snow and it boasts one of the Lower Mainland’s finest views.
 The resort also promotes itself as the most affordable ski hill in Metro Vancouver.

-Getting to Mt.
-Seymour
+Getting to Mount Seymour

-Access to Mt.
-Seymour is by car, or shuttle bus from either Parkgate Community Centre at 3625 Banff Court in North Vancouver or the Rupert SkyTrain Station at the corner of Rupert and East Broadway in Vancouver.
+Access to Mount Seymour is by car, or shuttle bus from either Parkgate Community Centre at 3625 Banff Court in North Vancouver or the Rupert SkyTrain Station at the corner of Rupert and East Broadway in Vancouver.

-Skiing at Mt.
-Seymour
+Skiing at Mount Seymour